 Aromatase Inhibitor Joint & Muscle Pain

-Aromatase inhibitors are used for the treatment of hormone sensitive breast cancers, and are sometimes prescribed in ovarian and endometrial cancers.
+Aromatase inhibitors (AIs) are used for the treatment of hormone-sensitive breast cancer and are sometimes prescribed for ovarian and endometrial cancers.
 One of the most common side effects of this class of drugs is joint and muscle pain, and may affect up to 60% of women.
-The most sites of pain are fingers and wrists, knees, lower back, and feet.
+The most common sites of pain are fingers and wrists, knees, lower back, and feet.
 Many women also report sensations of tightness and stiffness of the joints.

 The causes of this joint and muscle pain are largely unknown, but some theories are related to estrogen deprivation.
 Estrogen is likely involved in the suppression of pain, and therefore when drugs are used to suppress estrogen further, pain may develop.
-There has been a number of positive clinical trials that have studied acupuncture for the treatment of aromatase inhibitor joint and muscle pain, and from my own experience in clinical practice, I have largely observed the vast majority of women who have reported great reductions in pain with regular acupuncture treatment.
+A well-studied treatment for AI-induced bone and muscle pain is acupuncture, and many women in my clinical practice have experienced its benefits.

 Neuropathic (Nerve) Pain